the-teachingRSE-project/competencies/competencies.md

 is exactly what is needed for modern, software-enabled research. -->

-While this community paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research, such as research data.
+While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research, such as research data.